Skip to Content

 • Diversity Immigrant Visa Program (allowing a certain number of immigrant visas to be granted in a random drawing each year by the Department of State, for immigrants from countries with historically low rates of immigration to the United States)

-• Cuban Adjustment Act (for Cuban natives or citizens or the spouse or child of a Cuban native or citizen)
+• Cuban Adjustment Act (for Cuban natives or citizens, or the spouse or child of a Cuban native or citizen)

 • Dependent Status under the Haitian Refugee Immigrant Fairness Act (for children or spouses of a lawful permanent resident who received a green card under the Act)